2024 Cancer Frontier | Dr. Sid Puram

 Honoring a Champion for Treatment Innovation

-When prominent St. Louis philanthropist, civic leader, and former chairperson of the Foundation board S. Lee Kling was diagnosed with tumors in his eye, he was forced to travel coast-to-coast for the surgery and treatment he needed.
-The proton beam therapy he received allowed for precise tumor targeting far beyond what is possible with traditional radiation, allowing treatment without damage to delicate surrounding tissues in the head and neck.
+When prominent St. Louis philanthropist, civic leader, and former chair of the Foundation board S. Lee Kling was diagnosed with a hard-to-reach eye tumor, he was forced to travel across the country for the surgery and treatment he needed.
+The proton beam therapy he received allowed for precise tumor targeting far beyond what is possible with traditional radiation, allowing treatment without damage to delicate surrounding tissues.

-Kling mobilized 200 friends, colleagues, acquaintances, and community members to make a transformative donation to the Foundation meant to bring this technology to St. Louis.
-As a result of Kling’s dedication, the S. Lee Kling Proton Therapy Center opened in December 2013, and the S. Lee Kling Endowed Chair in Radiation Oncology was established.
+To bring this advanced technology to more people—including children, Kling mobilized 200 friends, colleagues, and community members to make a transformative donation to the Foundation.
+As a result of Kling’s efforts, the S. Lee Kling Endowed Chair in Radiation Oncology was established in 2008, and the

-Dr. Stephanie Perkins will be formally installed as the S. Lee Kling Endowed Chair in Radiation Oncology at The Foundation for Barnes-Jewish Hospital in Spring 2024.
+Dr. Stephanie Perkins was formally installed as the S. Lee Kling Endowed Chair in Radiation Oncology at The Foundation for Barnes-Jewish Hospital during a special ceremony in September 2024.

 Please login or register to post comments.